totalspectrum/spin2cpp/doc/basic.md

 ```
 creates an array of 64 integers (which needs 256 bytes) and makes `x` into a pointer to it, which may be used anywhere within the subroutine or function.

 The pointer returned from `__builtin_alloca` will become invalid as soon as the current function returns (or throws an exception), so it should never be assigned to a global variable, a member variable (one declared outside of functions or subroutines), or be returned from a function.

 `__builtin_alloca` is awkward to work with, and dangerous.
-Almost always you should use `new` instead.
-The only advantages of `__builtin_alloca` is that it is slightly more efficient than `new`, and does not use up heap space (but uses stack space instead).
+In most cases you should use `new` instead.
+The only advantages of `__builtin_alloca` is that it is more efficient than `new`, and does not use up heap space (but uses stack space instead).

 ### BYTE